“Sobriety is the capacity to savour.” ~ Russ Hudson

 Anxiety wants to be in charge.
 It tries to protect you by imagining every possible scenario: often the most negative and scary.
 This is futile.
 The reality is no one knows what is going to happen and it almost never unfolds in the way we think it will.
 It is important, instead, to sit with the discomfort caused by the unknown and create space for it to just be.
 Anxiety needs to be thanked for its service and offered appreciation for what it is trying to do, which is keep you safe; but it also needs to be taken out of the driver’s seat, and moved into the back of the bus, where it can relax, look out the window, and enjoy the view.

-Aside from all of the personal practices that I have put into place, I am fortunate enough to have a counsellor to support me.
-The amount of time that I spend with her varies, depending on what is going on in my life, but I am grateful to have her there as a resource.
-Having a someone to talk to about my anxiety, and a place to access supportive tools, is incredibly helpful.
+Aside from all of the personal practices that I have put into place, I am also fortunate enough to have the support of medical professionals.
+I have access to a skilled therapist.
+The amount of time that I spend with her varies, depending on what is going on in my life, but I am grateful to have her there as a reliable resource.
+Having a someone to talk to about my anxiety, and a safe place to share, is incredibly helpful.
+In addition, I take a low daily dose of anxiety medication, under the guidance of my doctor.
+Although it does not remove the anxiety, it provides me with a stable internal base, and it supports my overall capacity to cope and take care of myself.

-This discussion would not be complete without acknowledging the privilege that I possess to make these choices for myself, and access these resources, as a white middle-class woman.
-I do not face the trauma, systemic racism and abuse that Black, Indigenous, and People of Colour (BIPOC) do each and every day.
-The anxiety that they face is not even comparable.
+This discussion would not be complete without acknowledging the incredible privilege that I possess to make these choices for myself, and access these resources, as a white middle-class woman.
+I do not face the trauma, systemic racism, poverty and abuse that many Black, Indigenous, and People of Colour (BIPOC) do each and every day.
+The anxiety that they experience is not even comparable.

 Here are a few resources that I came across and thought worth sharing.
 The first is a short Instagram video from Mel Robbins.
 The second is a podcast from Rob Bell, with his wife Kristen, who experiences anxiety.
 Both women share a thoughtful perspective and some tangible tactics.